okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 * When a request to list app refresh tokens was made, pagination links weren't included in the response header.
 (OKTA-796989)

-* A GET user request for newly created users in the `staged` status sometimes returned an incorrect `activated` and `statusChanged` values.
+* A GET user request for newly created users in the `staged` status sometimes returned incorrect `activated` and `statusChanged` values.
 (OKTA-827818)

 ### Monthly release 2024.11.0